Giving Chicken as much love and respect as traditional Turkey gets

 The Joy of Cooking

 The tradition of Thanksgiving started as a celebration of perseverance and gratitude.
 Gratitude to the natives who aided the colonizer in their heroic expedition of settling "uncharted" terrain, and gratitude to the grace of God for providing for them through the endeavor.
 For many centuries we have followed the tradition of Thanksgiving meals.
-We experience the pressure of buying the oversized turkey.
+We experience the pressure of buying an oversized turkey.
 Making five to ten different side dishes.
 Not to count about the same amount of desserts.

 Some backstory

 Blasphemy might be the first thought that comes to mind when cooking anything other than turkey for Thanksgiving, but let me explain my circumstances.
 For many years I have been the family member that bounces from house to house.
-As a divorced parent, I had to take the my children to their grandparent's homes for the celebrations.
-A bit frustrating because I was not able to express my cooking energy at the Super Bowl of cooking holidays.
-Still, every year without delay I would bundle my babies and head out early in the morning to grandparent number one.
+As a divorced parent, I had to take my children to their grandparent's homes for the celebrations.
+A bit frustrating because I could not express my cooking energy at the Super Bowl of cooking holidays.
+Still, every year without delay, I would bundle my babies and head out early in the morning to grandparent number one.
 Spend a few hours there and then head out to grandparent number two.
 Food coma was not an option since I still had to bundle up my babies and take them back home.

-As the children grew older and I ended moving back to Florida, there was no more bouncing, and we resumed the traditional big turkey party of twelve plus guests.
+As the children grew older and I ended up moving back to Florida, there was no more bouncing, and we resumed the traditional big turkey party of twelve-plus guests.
 The only caveat, Puerto Ricans LOVE pork!
 So not every Thanksgiving was turkey.
 The new other situation was that my brother was also making a turkey, and my sister would make a ham.
-Now we had enough meats to serve a party of thirty!
+Now we had enough meat to serve a party of thirty!
 While my mom was still alive, we discussed the thought of the overabundance of food.
 We both agree that Thanksgiving is also a celebration of the harvest and the plenty.
-But when the plenty becomes frozen leftovers still two weeks after the celebration, we need to start trimming somewhere.
+But when the plenty becomes frozen leftovers two weeks after the celebration, we need to start trimming somewhere.

 To turkey, or not to turkey; that is the question